 All students must purchase a minimum of one white collared polo shirt (with the school logo.)
 All purchases of tops will be done through Lands’ End.
 The pants, skirts, and tunics may be purchased at an outlet of your choice, provided the item is navy and follows the school’s dress code.

 Socks, leggings and tights must be navy blue, grey or white.
-Shoes must be black, brown, blue, or grey.
+Shoes can be of any color.

 For students in grades five to eight, at least one white OJCS gym t-shirt must be purchased from Lands’ End.
 Students may wear their own knee-length navy athletic shorts.
 Gym t-shirts may only be worn during gym class.